 In Norman, he was again charged with working with the hitters and catchers and also took on the Sooners’ 19 Ways initiative, which Hughes started here in Blacksburg and duplicated in his new program

 Connolly, a native of Binghamton, New York, led the Fighting Irish in 2010 with a .335 batting average, which included team highs of 11 home runs and 38 RBIs.
 He also led the team in hits (66), doubles (15), triples (2), total bases (118), slugging percentage (.438) and hit by pitch (20).
 He was a four-year Monogram winner and a two-time captain.

-Connolly and his mother, Penny, are co-chairs of the Michael E. Connolly Endowment for Lung Cancer Research (named in honor of his deceased father).
+Connolly and his mother, Penny, are co-chairs of the Michael E. Connolly Endowment for Lung Cancer Research, named in honor of his late father.